-The clergyman was an observant young fellow, and when he had mentioned the name of the mill, he had ot failed to notice a stout man in a front pew.
+The clergyman was an observant young fellow, and when he had mentioned the name of the mill, he had stout man in a front pew.
 The broad face had turned purple and the little eyes under the bristling white hair, had snapped and glowered.